iq9/vendotron/README.md

 * User may select item first, then insert enough coins to dispense it.
 * User may insert enough coins, then select an item.
-* ^ And any combinations of these 2.
-Example:
+* 👆 And **any combinations** of these 2 actions.
   * If they select a different item **after** they've already inserted some coins, the "Sale Price" should change to that item.
-And they should be rewuired to insert that much money.
+They should be rewuired to insert that much money.

 ### Your Task

 1. Write a program that emmulates the Vending Machine.
-  1. Whatever us
+  * Choose whatever input method you prefer.
+CLI is fine, or simulated input from a Test.
 1. Implement a method dispense_change()